-TaskForce hardware unit is essentially a small server grade computer running Linux.
-But because neither BIOS, nor Linux kernel was designed to handle hard disk failures, we have invested a significant amount of research and development efforts which allowed us to build a highly customized and fine-tuned Linux kernel that fully overcomes these issues.
+TaskForce forensic hardware unit is essentially a small server-grade computer running Linux.
+But because neither BIOS, nor Linux kernel was designed to handle hard disk failures, Atola engineers have invested a significant amount of research and development efforts to build a highly customized and fine-tuned Linux kernel that fully overcomes these issues and handle damaged media properly.
 Additionally, this kernel features:

-TaskForce also features Atola's proprietary circuitry for ultimate drive's power control:
+TaskForce hardware also features Atola's proprietary circuitry for ultimate drive's power control:

 These features are a must for proper handling of damaged drives.

-For instance, low-level control of the SATA, USB and IDE ports allows TaskForce to deal with devices that do not properly initialize, have many bad sectors, or frequently freeze due to internal (mechanical) failures.
-SATA PHY control allows resetting a frozen hard drive without a power cycle which saves quite a bit of time while imaging, and reduces the chances of further hard disk degradation and failure.
+For instance, low-level control of the SATA, SAS, USB and IDE ports allows TaskForce to handle the devices that do not properly initialize, have many bad sectors, or frequently freeze due to internal (mechanical) failures.
+SATA PHY control allows resetting a frozen hard drive without a power cycle, thus saving time during imaging, and reducing the chances of further hard disk degradation and failure.
 Current sensing allows TaskForce to diagnose a failed drive even if it has electronic or mechanical damage.

 Overcurrent protection detects when the drive draws abnormal current and stops it to prevent any further damage.
 Overvoltage protection circuit ensures that in the unlikely event of the forensic hardware malfunction, the attached drives are not damaged in any way.

 TaskForce hardware forensic unit is fully controlled by the software via Chrome browser, therefore no Linux experience is required to operate it.

 The cover protects the TaskForce screen from physical damage during transportation and allows for quick and easy packing of the unit.